Skip to main content

 • CLP Board Meetings are held on the 4th Wednesday of each month at 9 AM.
 All members are welcome to attend in person or virtually.

-• CLP Lineman Job Opening!
+• Notice of Vegetation Management (IVM) work.
 CLICK HERE for more information.

 The Power Behind Your Power